 Active Directory mixed configuration with LDAP synced

-Available since OpenKM 7.1.37 version
+Available since OpenKM version 7.1.37

 LDAP structure